Claudiuivan1/IoT-Project/README.md

 ### Start scripts

 At this point the scripts are ready to be run.
-You can choose between two options:
+You can choose between three options:
 * Simple Python MQTT stations
 * RIOT MQTT-SN stations (you will need a gateway)
+* RIOT LoRa - TTN stations (you will need a The Things Network account)

 Once you've decided, download the repository and follow this steps: